 The target must be no more than one size larger than you and must be within your reach.
 Roll for engagement, if you manage to overcome the opponents evasion roll, you make a Hull (machine) or Strength (creature) check.
 The opponent would need to do the same to see if their score beats yours.
 You succeed automatically if the target is incapacitated.
 If you succeed, you either knock the target down or push it 5 feet away from you.

 All combatants have a movement speed.
 Machines generally cover a lot more ground than a creature.
 The speed for mechs and larger machines is measured in hexes.
 1 hex equals 15 feet.
 All mechs start with a base speed of 25 hexes, with the exception of Gargantuan-sized models.
 Gargantuan mechs have a base speed of 35 hexes.
 The speed for a creature is measured in feet.
-A creature that is small, medium, large, and extra large in size, moves in intervals of 5 feet during combat.
-Creatures that are giant or behemoth in size move in intervals of 10 feet during combat.
+A creature that is small, medium, and large-size moves in intervals of 5 feet during combat.
+Creatures that are extra large move in intervals of 10 feet, and giant or behemoth in size move in intervals of 15 feet during combat.
 The base speed for creatures depend on the race.
 On your turn you can move your entire movement/total speed.
 You can divide movement into parts so that actions can be taken between movements on a single turn.
 For example, if your speed is 40, then your combatant can move 20 hexes or feet, engage, and then move another 20 hexes or feet.

 You can use an action to increase your speed.
 This is called a dash for creatures or a thrust for machines.
 You take your maximum speed and then double it.
 The maximum speed is to include any benefits and penalties.
 So if your maximum speed is 35 hexes/feet, you can use your action to move an additional 35 hexes/feet in any direction for a total of 70 hexes/feet.
 When you dash or thrust, you are unable to divide your movement with an engagement as you would have forfeited your action to engage so that you can dash/thrust.